 A "crossover" is a speaker wired in parallel that has it's frequency limited by wiring in one or more capacitors.

-I found out the "crossover frequency" of my speakers, then checked out this site to calculate the proper capacitance
+I found out the "crossover frequency" of my speakers, then checked out

 Then it was a matter of rummaging through my junked circuit boards to find the right capacitors.
 That same site I linked to has a nifty little calculator that tells you how many farad you get when wiring the capacitors in different series or parallel combinations.